Opposition to arm Syria rebels, dozens killed in Homs

 United Nations investigators on Monday said Syrian forces had used collective punishment against civilians and stand accused of carrying out executions and mass arrests in Baba Amr, where state forces routed rebel forces in a 26-day siege.
 Activists said hundreds were killed.

-Syria's ambassador to the U.N. in Geneva rejected the panel's work as politicized and said al Qaeda fighters from 13 different countries had infiltrated Syria.
+Syria's ambassador to the U.N. in Geneva rejected the panel's work as politicised and said al Qaeda fighters from 13 different countries had infiltrated Syria.

 ASSAD "MUST STOP FIRST"